ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ## Stopping a progressive rollout
 {: #ac-stop-progressive-rollout}

-You can stop a progressive rollout at any phase if issues are detected.

-### Stopping flag-level rollout
-{: #ac-stop-flag-rollout}

-To stop a flag-level progressive rollout, use the stop rollout API for feature flags.

-### Stopping rule-level rollout
-{: #ac-stop-rule-rollout}

-To stop a rule-level progressive rollout, use the stop rollout API for rules.

-### Behavior after stopping
-{: #ac-stop-rollout-behavior}

-When you stop a progressive rollout:
+When you stop a progressive rollout, {{site.data.keyword.appconfig_short}} performs several cleanup actions to transition back to manual rollout mode.

-- The rollout configuration is removed
+- The rollout configuration is removed.
 - The rollout percentage is updated to the specified percentage
 - The rollout type reverts to manual rollout
 - Users who were receiving the enabled value continue to receive it based on the stopped percentage

+You can stop a progressive rollout at any phase if issues are detected.
+Use the appropriate API based on the rollout configuration scope.

+- **Stopping flag-level rollout**: To stop a progressive rollout configured at the feature flag level, use the stop rollout API for feature flags.
+- **Stopping rule-level rollout**: To stop a progressive rollout configured at the targeting rule level, use the stop rollout API for rules.

 ## Progressive rollout completion
 {: #ac-progressive-rollout-completion}

-When a progressive rollout reaches its final phase:
+When a progressive rollout reaches its final phase, {{site.data.keyword.appconfig_short}} automatically performs cleanup and transitions back to manual rollout mode.

-- The rollout configuration is automatically removed
+- The rollout configuration is automatically removed.
-- The rollout percentage is updated to the final phase percentage (typically 100%)
+- The rollout percentage is updated to the final phase percentage (typically 100%).
-- The rollout type reverts to manual rollout
+- The rollout type reverts to manual rollout.
-- All users receive the enabled value
+- All users receive the enabled value.

 ## User consistency and randomization
 {: #ac-progressive-rollout-consistency}

-Progressive rollout ensures consistent user experience through a two-level randomization strategy:
+Progressive rollout ensures consistent user experience through a two-level randomization strategy that maintains predictable behavior within a rollout while allowing flexibility across different rollout cycles.

 ### Within a rollout
 {: #ac-rollout-within-consistency}

-During a single progressive rollout:
+During a single progressive rollout, {{site.data.keyword.appconfig_short}} maintains consistent assignments for each user to ensure a stable experience throughout all phases.

-- Randomization is deterministic per `entity_id`
+- Randomization is deterministic per `entity_id`.
-- The same `entity_id` always receives the same assignment
+- The same `entity_id` always receives the same assignment.
-- Users who receive the enabled value in phase 1 continue to receive it in subsequent phases
+- Users who receive the enabled value in phase 1 continue to receive it in subsequent phases.
-- New users are added as the percentage increases
+- New users are added as the percentage increases.

 ### Across rollouts
 {: #ac-rollout-across-consistency}

-When you start a new progressive rollout on the same flag:
+When you start a new progressive rollout on the same flag, {{site.data.keyword.appconfig_short}} generates a fresh distribution to allow different user exposure patterns.

-- A fresh random distribution is generated
+- A fresh random distribution is generated.
-- The same `entity_id` may receive a different assignment
+- The same `entity_id` may receive a different assignment.
-- This allows for different user groups to be exposed in different rollout cycles
+- This allows for different user groups to be exposed in different rollout cycles.

 ## Monitoring progressive rollouts
 {: #ac-monitor-progressive-rollout}

-Monitor your progressive rollouts to ensure they're progressing as expected:
+Monitor your progressive rollouts to ensure they're progressing as expected and to quickly identify any issues that may arise during the rollout process.

-1. **Dashboard view**: The {{site.data.keyword.appconfig_short}} dashboard displays the current status and phase of active progressive rollouts
+- **Dashboard view**: The {{site.data.keyword.appconfig_short}} dashboard displays the current status and phase of active progressive rollouts.
-2. **Status indicators**:
+- **Status indicators**:
-   - `QUEUED`: Rollout is scheduled but not yet started
+   - `QUEUED`: Rollout is scheduled but not yet started.
-   - `RUNNING`: Rollout is actively progressing through phases
+   - `RUNNING`: Rollout is actively progressing through phases.
-3. **Activity tracking**: Use {{site.data.keyword.at_short}} to track rollout events and phase transitions
+- **Activity tracking**: Use {{site.data.keyword.at_short}} to track rollout events and phase transitions.

 ## Best practices
 {: #ac-progressive-rollout-best-practices}

-Follow these best practices when configuring progressive rollouts:
+Following the best practices listed here helps ensure successful progressive rollouts and minimizes risk to your users and applications.

-- **Start small**: Begin with a low percentage (5-10%) to minimize risk
+- **Start small**: Begin with a low percentage (5-10%) to minimize risk.
-- **Monitor metrics**: Continuously monitor application metrics during each phase
+- **Monitor metrics**: Continuously monitor application metrics during each phase.
-- **Plan for time zones**: Consider your user base's time zones when scheduling start times
+- **Plan for time zones**: Consider your user base's time zones when scheduling start time.
-- **Test configurations**: Test your rollout configuration in a non-production environment first
+- **Test configurations**: Test your rollout configuration in a non-production environment first.
-- **Document rollout plans**: Maintain documentation of your rollout strategy and phases
+- **Document rollout plans**: Maintain documentation of your rollout strategy and phases.
-- **Prepare rollback plans**: Have a plan to stop the rollout if issues are detected
+- **Prepare rollback plans**: Have a plan to stop the rollout if issues are detected.
-- **Use appropriate durations**: Allow sufficient time in each phase to gather meaningful data
+- **Use appropriate durations**: Allow sufficient time in each phase to gather meaningful data.

-## Troubleshooting
-{: #ac-progressive-rollout-troubleshooting}

-### Cannot configure progressive rollout
-{: #ac-progressive-rollout-ts-cannot-configure}

-If you cannot configure a progressive rollout, verify:
-- You have Enterprise tier access
-- No other progressive rollout is active on the flag
-- No experiment is running on the flag
-- For flag-level rollout: All targeting rules have overridden rollout percentage
-- For rule-level rollout: The rule has an overridden value attribute

-### Rollout not starting at scheduled time
-{: #ac-progressive-rollout-ts-not-starting}

-If your rollout doesn't start at the scheduled time:
-- Verify the start time is in UTC format
-- Ensure the start time is in the future
-- Check that the rollout status is `QUEUED`
-- Verify your system time is synchronized

-### Users receiving inconsistent values
-{: #ac-progressive-rollout-ts-inconsistent}

-If users are receiving inconsistent values:
-- Verify that the same `entity_id` is being used for evaluation
-- Check if a new progressive rollout was started (which generates a new distribution)
-- Ensure the SDK is properly configured and up to date

 ## API reference
 {: #ac-progressive-rollout-api}